New season, new drama, new squad on 'LA Rams Cheerleaders: Making the Squad'

 More than 300 people who showed up during the open casting call to audition for the 2023-24 Los Angeles Ram Cheerleaders team.
 Over the course of preliminary and final auditions, Los Angeles Ram Cheerleaders Coach Keely Fimbres, along with choreographers John Peter and Brittany Israel, narrow it down to the final 35 who make the squad.

-If you miss an episode, or just want to watch it again, you can find it next day streaming on abc7.com/Rams or the abc7 Los Angeles streaming apps.
+If you miss an episode, or just want to watch it again, you can find it next day streaming on abc7.com/Rams or on the ABC7 Los Angeles streaming apps.

 "LA Rams Cheerleaders: Making the Squad" is produced by KABC-TV Los Angeles in partnership with the Los Angeles Rams.